Artificial sweeteners are a bit of a tricky subject when it comes to the keto diet.

 The issue with the research that has found a correlation between artificial sweetener consumption and weight gain is that the studies are not controlled, they are observational.

 This means the researchers had no say in what the study participants were doing for major lifestyle influences on body weight (e.g. calorie intake, exercise habits, etc.).

-If we really want to ascertain the impact of artificial sweeteners on body weight, then we need multiple well-controlled studies that control for calorie intake, diet composition, exercise, and much more.
+If we really want to ascertain the impact of artificial sweeteners on body weight, multiple well-controlled studies are needed.
+These studies should control for calorie intake, diet composition, exercise, and much more.

 Observational studies just don’t cut it for determining the healthfulness of artificial sweeteners.

-There’s just way too many uncontrolled factors at play in current observational studies to conclusively say that artificial sweeteners are what caused subjects to gain weight.
+There’s just way too many uncontrolled factors at play in current observational studies to say that artificial sweeteners caused subjects to gain weight.

 We also need to consider that the majority of the U.S. population is overweight (if not obese).

 When an obese person is told they have type-2 diabetes, and they need to cut back on sugar, they immediately switch to diet soda.

 And don’t get me wrong, you have to cut calories whenever possible if you’re obese and/or a type-2 diabetic, so diet soda is useful in that way.